-Grades will be based on three exams, quizzes, a term paper and class participation.
+Grades will be based on exams, quizzes, a term paper and classroom participation.
 Exams will draw from lectures, guest speakers, and the required reading assignments.
-Quizzes will be administered at the beginning of a new section and will focus on the reading assigned for that section.
-Class participation and the quizzes will each be worth 10 percent of the final grade.
-The three exams and the term paper are each 20 percent of the final grade.
+Class participation and the quizzes will each be worth about 10 percent of the final grade.
+The exams and the term paper are weighted equally and account for the remaining 80 percent of the final grade.